jjttjj/iboga/README.md

 You can see an example of how this might be used in `dev/example/core.clj`.

-It is useful to start defining a big constants map to drive the translation of the messages.
+It is useful to start by defining a big constants map to drive the translation of the messages.

 ```clojure
 (ns example.constants)